Demonstrating Kondo behavior by temperature-dependent scanning tunneling spectroscopy

-where $a\equiv1+\sqrt3\sim2.732$, $b\equiv2+\sqrt3\sim3.732$ and $c\equiv\sqrt3/2\sim0.866$ are constants, $\tau\equiv\pi \kB T$ is the temperature parameter and $\DeltaK$ the width parameter of the $T=0$ Kondo peak, related to the halfwidth via $\GammaK=2.542\,\DeltaK$, and to the Kondo temperature via $\DeltaK=1.542\,\kB\TK$.
-As shown in Ref.~\onlinecite{Jacob:2023}, Eq.~(\ref{eq:kondowidth}) is in excellent agreement with numerical renormalization group calculations~\cite{Osolin:PRB:2013}.
-On the other hand, experimental data of Kondo linewidths versus temperature measured by STS~\cite{Turco:JACSAu:2023} could not be fitted very well, most likely due to the presence of extrinsic broadening mechanisms in the STS data~\cite{Gruber:JPCM:2018}.
-Assuming a noise-optimized (electronic and mechanical) experimental setup, the two main sources of extrinsic broadening are caused by Fermi-Dirac broadening and the voltage modulation for the lock-in detection.
-Here, by combination of experiment and theory we show that the mismatch between Eq.~(\ref{eq:kondowidth}) and experimentally obtained Kondo linewidths can be eliminated when these sources of extrinsic broadening are properly taken into account in the data analysis.
+where $a\equiv1+\sqrt3\sim2.732$, $b\equiv2+\sqrt3\sim3.732$ and $c\equiv\sqrt3/2\sim0.866$ are constants, $\tau\equiv\pi \kB T$ is the temperature parameter and $\DeltaK$ the width parameter of the $T=0$ Kondo peak, related to the halfwidth via $\GammaK=2.542\,\DeltaK$, and to the Kondo temperature via $\DeltaK=1.542\,\kB\TK$~\cite{Note1}.
+As shown in Ref.~\onlinecite{Jacob:PRB:2023}, Eq.~\ref{eq:kondowidth} is in excellent agreement with numerical renormalization group calculations~\cite{Osolin:PRB:2013}.
+On the other hand, experimental data of Kondo linewidths versus temperature measured by STS~\cite{Mishra:NNano:2019} could not be fitted very well, most likely due to the presence of \emph{extrinsic} broadening mechanisms in the STS data~\cite{Gruber:JPCM:2018}.
+Post-hoc removal of extrinsic broadening from the experimentally measured widths only slightly improved the agreement.
+Therefore a clear experimental proof of the theory of Ref.~\cite{Jacob:PRB:2023} is still lacking.

+In this work, we demonstrate the validity of the theory reported in Ref.~\onlinecite{Jacob:PRB:2023} by accurate temperature-dependent measurements and analysis of a prototypical spin-1/2 Kondo system, and provide an efficient protocol to experimentally prove the Kondo nature of a zero-bias peak.
 To this end, we carried out low-temperature STM experiments on phenalenyl molecules deposited on a Au(111) surface~\cite{supplemental}.
-The unpaired electron of phenalenyl forms an $S=1/2$ ground state and is uniformly delocalized over six equivalent positions, as shown in the two insets of Fig.~\ref{fig:frotafits}(a) where the spin density plot (inset I) and the experimental constant-height map of the Kondo resonance (inset II) are reported (more details in Ref.~\onlinecite{Turco:JACSAu:2023}).
-The high-resolution STS spectra shown in this work were measured with a metal STM tip and acquired as point spectra on one of the six equivalent Kondo lobes, as depicted in inset II of Fig. \ref{fig:frotafits}(a).
+The unpaired $\pi_z$ electron of phenalenyl forms an $S=1/2$ ground state and is uniformly delocalized over six equivalent positions, as shown in the two insets of Fig.~\ref{fig:frotafits}(a) where the spin density plot (inset I) and the experimental constant-height map of the Kondo resonance (inset II) are reported (more details in Ref.~\onlinecite{Turco:JACSAu:2023}).
+The high-resolution STS spectra shown in this work were measured with a metal STM tip and acquired as point spectra on one of the six equivalent Kondo lobes, as depicted in inset II of Fig.~\ref{fig:frotafits}(a).